Bristol Veterinary School

 Bristol Veterinary School is a world-renowned institution that provides undergraduate and postgraduate education and training in veterinary medicine, veterinary nursing, and related fields.
 It is part of the University of Bristol and is located in Langford, North Somerset, UK.

-The admissions process for Bristol Veterinary School varies depending on the program.
-For the Bachelor of Veterinary Science program, applicants must meet academic requirements, submit a personal statement, and complete an online assessment.
-For postgraduate programs, applicants must meet academic requirements and submit a personal statement and references.
+The admissions process for Bristol Veterinary School varies depending on the programme.
+For the Bachelor of Veterinary Science programme, applicants must meet academic requirements, submit a personal statement, and complete a supplementary assessment questionnaire (SAQ).
+For postgraduate programmes, applicants must meet academic requirements and submit a personal statement and references.

 Bristol Veterinary School offers undergraduate degrees in Veterinary Science and Veterinary Nursing, as well as postgraduate degrees in a range of areas including Veterinary Sciences, One Health, and Global Wildlife Health and Conservation.